INTRODUCTION

 - "I don't know who's lacking feelings, them or us..."

 - "Don't be dramatic, Fred.
-Were you even once concerned about the immorality of domesticating cows, sheep or horses?
-The same will be done with the Venusians, only, instead of eating them or making them work in the fields, we will make them work in the ultramines...
-They're so stupid that they like our company.
+Were you ever concerned, even once, about the immorality of domesticating cows, sheep or horses?
+The same will be done with the Venusians, only, instead of eating them or making them work in the fields, we'll make them work in the ultramines...
+They're so stupid that they enjoy our company.
 They nearly fought each other to be taken to Earth with us!
 Don't you think that nature's gift to us is too good to waste because of some moral preconception nonsense?"

 - "Maybe...
 Although you're not convincing me at all, Jack...
 These Venusians have such expressive eyes!
 It hurts to think that they'll be blinded forever in the ultramines..."